Indezine Logo

 7. Once you are happy with a particular color set, click on it to apply it to the entire presentation.

 You can also apply a color set to selected slides.
-To do that, select individual slides in Slide Sorter view (see PowerPoint 2013 Views), or in the Slides pane, then right-click on the color set you want to apply -- then choose the Apply to Selected Slides option, as shown in red within Figure 5.
+To do so, select individual slides in Slide Sorter view (see PowerPoint 2013 Views), or in the Slides pane, then right-click on the color set you want to apply.
+Then, choose the Apply to Selected Slides option, as shown in red within Figure 5, below.

 Apply to Selected Slides option